Converg3nce/matic-docs/docs/validate/delegator-faq.md

 Currently 107163 Matic tokens are distributed proportionately on each successful checkpoint submission to each delegator based on their stake relative to the overall staking pool of all validators and delegators.
 Also, the percentage for the reward distributed to each delegator will vary with each checkpoint depending on the relative stake of the delegator, validator and the overall stake.

-(Note that there is a 10% proposer bonus that accrues to the validator who submits the checkpoint, but over time, the effect of the extra bonus is nullified over multiple checkpoints by different validators.)
+**Note:** there is a 10% proposer bonus that accrues to the validator who submits the checkpoint, but over time, the effect of the extra bonus is nullified over multiple checkpoints by different validators.

 The checkpoint submission is done by one of the validators approximately every 3 hours.
 This time is approximate and may vary based on validator consensus on the Matic Heimdall layer.
 This may also vary based on Ethereum Network.
 Higher congestion in the network may result in delayed checkpoints.